 Researches differ in their projections according to various statistical models, but the United Nations estimates that we will reach 10 billion in world population in 2059.
 Other simulations suggest dates like 2054, 2056, or 2058.
 In any case, most projections indicate the late 2050s as the probable date for reaching the 10 billion milestone.

-At the beginning of the 20th century, world population was probably around 2 million people.
+At the beginning of the 20th century, world population was probably around 2 billion people.
 However, statistics from around that time are unreliable.
 This not surprising, since major events like the First World War and the outbreak of Spanish flu made it difficult to register population deaths and births correctly.

 United Nation reports predict that world population in 2050 will be around 9.7 billion people.
 The same study suggests that human population will peak at nearly 11 billion around 2100.